gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 ```
 *Here is a [godbolt](https://godbolt.org/z/rTqernMfq) link with this code.*

 That forces zero initialization of the `error` and `succeeded` fields as well as default initialization of the `data` field.
-And no need to change the struct/class definition.
+And no need to change the struct definition.

 This was my recommendation to my teammates at the time: do not tempt the devil, just *always* zero initialize when declaring a variable.